 Monitoring your LinkedIn Advertising Campaign is an important part of the process.
 Based on your objective, however, monitoring may look a little different from case to case.
 Here are three of the most common examples of campaign objectives:

-Based on the goals of the campaign, there are a number of metrics to track.
-For example, if the goal is to increase engagement, focusing on the following metrics is a good idea:
+According to the campaign’s goals, there are a number of metrics to track.
+For example, if the goal is to increase engagement, the focus should be on the following metrics:

 For leads and conversions, these are good metrics are good to focus on: